osmzoso/osm2sqlite/doc/4_mapdrawing.md

 The conversion of Web Mercator coordinates into pixel coordinates is relatively simple.

+## Zoomlevel

-Several pixel sizes of a square world map have been defined for this purpose:
+Defined pixel sizes (zoomlevel) of a square world map:
 ```
 zoomlevel   size_world_map_in_pixel     meter_per_pixel
     0              256 x 256               156543.03